Marcosxx1/Book-Cadastration-with-node/README.md

   mkdir config
    ```

-3.1 Inside the config folder paste this:
+3.1 Inside the config folder create a file named *dbConnect.js* and paste this:
   ```javascript
   import mongoose from "mongoose";